-This article outlines the protocol that Front Door Service supports with parts of the call path (see image).
-The following sections provide more information about HTTP headers supported by Front Door Service.
+This article outlines the protocol that Front Door supports with parts of the call path (see image).
+The following sections provide more information about HTTP headers supported by Front Door.

-Front Door Service doesn't certify any HTTP headers that aren't documented here.
+Front Door doesn't certify any HTTP headers that aren't documented here.

 |Header||Example and description|